ollbx/match-list.nvim/doc/02-configuration.md

 # Configuration

-These are the supported configuration values and their default settings:
+This is an overview over the supported configuration options:

 ```lua
 opts = {